Tararua Forest Park Cone Ridge 16-18/04/2010

 Aims:

 ▪ On friday evening drive to the Waiohine Gorge road end and walk into Cone hut and taste some Ledaig from the Isle of Mull.
-If there is no sleep space walk to Teranekau hut; after the whisky is drunk.
+If there is no sleep space walk to Tutuwai hut; after the whisky is drunk.

 ▪ Saturday morning up early and head up to Cone saddle and then to Cone.
-If weather not too bad go to Neil and back then head along Cone Ridge to Totara Flats hut for Saturday night.
+If weather not too bad go to Neill and back then head along Cone Ridge to Totara Flats hut for Saturday night.

 ▪ Ride a bicycle and kill an elephant.